 InterSpiritual Meditation (ISM) Facilitator Training

-The ISM certification program is designed for those who wish to guide individuals or groups in the practice of the seven-step process of InterSpiritual Meditation.
-Trainees will join with a mutually supportive cohort to work with Ed Bastian and individually with certified InterSpiritual Mentors.
-The ISM Facilitator training can be separate from the full Mentor training process.
-It will be required for full Mentor Certification.
+The year-long ISM Facilitator certification program is designed for those who wish to guide individuals or groups in the practice of the seven-step process of InterSpiritual Meditation.
+Trainees will join with a mutually supportive cohort to work with Ed Bastian and certified InterSpiritual Mentors.
+The ISM Facilitator training will be separate from, but can lead into, the full InterSpiritual Mentor certificate training process.

-To qualify for this program, applicants should have fulfilled the following requirements:
+To qualify for this program, applicants will fulfil the following requirements:

-- Completed and actively participated in-person or online course on InterSpiritual Meditation.
+- Complete and actively participated in-person or online course on InterSpiritual Meditation.

-- Engaged in journaling about their seven-steps and spiritual styles.
+- Engage in journaling about their seven-steps and spiritual styles.